USS Favorite

 USS Favorite (SP-1385/ID-1385/IX-45) was a large tugboat (later converted into a seagoing tug) acquired by the U.S. Navy during World War I. She performed a variety of work for the navy, including icebreaking, salvage, wrecking, and tugboat services.
 She was loaned to Panamanian authorities after World War I, but was returned to the U.S. Navy to do her part in the Panama Canal area during World War II as the IX-45.

 A tugboat built in Buffalo

 Favorite (No. 1385), a tug, was completed at Buffalo, New York, in 1907.
-In 1915, while still under the ownership of the Great Lakes Towing and Wrecking Company, the "Favorite" helped to salvage the SS Eastland and in the summer of 1916 it was used in a failed salvage attempt of the wreck of the SS Charles S. Price.
+In 1915, while still under the ownership of the Great Lakes Towing and Wrecking Company, the "Favorite" helped to salvage the SS Eastland.
+In the summer of 1916, the Favorite was used in a failed salvage attempt of the wreck of the SS Charles S. Price.
 It was purchased by the Navy on 23 January 1918 and commissioned on 1 February as USS Favorite (ID # 1385).